 KuCoin

 Established in 2017, KuCoin has emerged as one of the largest crypto exchanges in the world, making digital coins accessible to laypersons and early adopters alike.
 The platform reaches over 27 million customers worldwide and processes transactions valued at 1.2 billion US dollars per day.
-KuCoin boasts an impressive suite of over 750 cryptocurrencies and altcoins, extending way beyond popular options like Ethereum and Bitcoin.
+KuCoin boasts an impressive suite of over 900 cryptocurrencies, extending way beyond popular options like Ethereum and Bitcoin.
 At KuCoin, customers can purchase Ether with various fiat-based payment methods, including bank transfers, Visa, Mastercard, Skrill, and Zelle.

 The exchange facilitates spot trading but dabbling in derivatives like crypto futures is also an option for KuCoin customers.
 Futures contracts for top cryptocurrencies like Ether have competitive maker/taker fees that range from 0.015% / 0.042 to 0.100% / 0.100%, depending on one’s VIP level.
 The highest leverage futures traders can use is 1:100 but the default is set at 1:20.
 Customers will benefit from a custodial wallet to store their coins in and can earn staking rewards for holding their crypto for extended periods.